Quantum-Accelerators/quacc/README.md

 3. Enable a seamless interface with much of the software infrastructure powering the [Materials Project](https://materialsproject.org).

-In short, QuAcc is designed to give the user the building blocks necessary to quickly prototype and construct complex quantum-chemical workflows without sacrificing flexibility.
+In short, Quacc is designed to give the user the building blocks necessary to quickly prototype and construct complex quantum-chemical workflows without sacrificing flexibility.

 **Disclaimer**: Currently, this package is under active development.
 Questions and bug reports are always welcome!

 ## Installation

-QuAcc can be installed as follows:
+Quacc can be installed as follows:

 ```bash
 # For the current development version (recommended)